 Discovering who owns an apartment building is a two-step process, though step 1 can be skipped if the building’s PID is known already.

 Enter the building's street (civic) address into either BC Assessment's e-Value tool online, or the Land Title and Survey Authority of BC’s (LTSA) ParcelMap BC tool, or if the property you are interested in is within the city of Vancouver, then the city's Property Inquiry tool.
 Either will display the property's PID number, though e-Value requires you to expand the additional property details to view it.

 Conduct a title search online using the appropriate LTSA service at https://apps.ltsa.ca/iam/signup.
-This will require signing up for an account and the service costs a fee.
+This will require signing up for an account and their is a fee for this service.

 - Search Land Title Records – BC Land Title & Survey